tekajuna/CCBlade.jl/docs/src/wake_model.md

 \end{aligned}
 ```

+!!! danger
+    rewrite this as function of velocities with tilt, yaw etc. I miss the component of inflow vel in the // dir
+    caution, this actually also depends on the sweep, coning, etc...?
+    What does really matter here?
+        1. a is epxressed in the frame before tilt
+        2. given any position on the rotor parametrized by x,y,z,psi,Theta,chi0: I must be able to obtain the velocity in the rotor (xyz) frame.
+Similar to eq28 in Ning2015 (the radial component missing), but with 0 coning and with the possible shift in x,y,z that will affect r_a and the sweep is gonna make it even more messy.
+Forget about sweep?
+        3. In the end, I will have: Vx,Vy,Vz that I can turn into Ux,Uy,Uz with the induction, and then into U_n, U_t

 !!! warning
     Am I missing a factor 2 with a'?

 !!! danger
     TODO: write my matrix A
+    double check that I am not crazy when I obtain that

 The full expression reads